Roll out of bed and head straight out for a walk in the stunning Dales

-WALK TWO: RIVER SWALE AND RICHMOND
+WALK ONE: RIVER SWALE AND RICHMOND

 There are many interesting and varied ways to walk into Richmond from our site but by far the most satisfying and rewarding is this charming river walk that takes you into the heart of the town along the river Swale, with some spectacular riverside glades and classic views of the castle and town itself.

 - TERRAIN: Fairly level, uphill on return

 1. After crossing the stile that marks the boundary of our site turn left onto the Coast to Coast route and follow the road down for approximately half a mile until you find an access gate on your right into steep grazing pasture.

 2. Go straight down and slightly to your right towards the gate at the bottom of the pasture that is immediately evident.
 Once you have passed through this gate continue a short way down the road through the houses until you reach a main road.
 At this point turn right and walk along the road until you see a car park sign across the road to your left.

 3. Enter the car park and walk through past the toilets until you reach the bridge across the river.
 From here the walk affords you wonderful views of the river Swale in both directions.
 Once over the bridge turn left along the clearly marked path.
 This will take you along a scenic walk with the river to your left and Round Howe Wood to your right.